 Questions are asked about prescription drug coverage, Medigap or Medicare supplemental insurance, Medicaid coverage, and coverage under TRICARE.
 Questions on long-term care insurance ask whether: "not including government programs, persons have any insurance that would pay for a year or more of care in a nursing home, assisted living, or in their own home."
 Those who answer "yes" are asked what types of care are covered, premium amount in the last calendar year, and how long they have had the policy (in either years or age at purchase).

-Starting at Round 2, persons who reported having long-term care insurance are asked whether they still have the policy reported in the prior round.
+Persons who report having long-term care insurance in a round are asked whether they still have the policy in follow-up rounds.

 Labor Force (LF)